rafaelnp/vunit_playground/README.md

 # vunit_playground

-playing around and getting acquainted with Vunit, just for fun :)
+Playing around and getting acquainted with Vunit, just for fun :)

+shall be used to experiment and learn how to use vunit and improve existing projects.